Why Retrospectives Are Important in Agile Software Development

 One of the key benefits of a structured retrospective process is helping people get past their memory biases.
 While it may seem so at times, a software project rarely has the significance of a criminal trial.
 Consider what Elizabeth Loftus has learned about the unreliability of memory and how that affects a variety of factors, including how you ask questions.
 A well-conducted retrospective can help people focus on the significant events and help people remember what happened.

 Even when we get the facts right, we don’t always remember things we deem important as the way they actually happened.
-Additionally, our memories might be biased from discussions we could have had in the past about similar issues; this Studio 360 story gives examples of both.
+Additionally, our memories might be biased from discussions we could have had in the past about similar issues.
 Because of issues like this, it’s important to have the retrospective led by a facilitator who can guide the team and can help people ask the questions.

 A poorly conducted retrospective can be as bad or worse.
 While retrospectives have things in common with other feedback techniques, such as writers' workshops, it’s worth learning about the specifics of retrospective techniques.